Patient information: Risks and benefits of alcohol (Beyond the Basics)

 The bottom line is that it is difficult to weigh the benefits and risks of alcohol.
 Nevertheless, several important conclusions can be drawn:

-- Beginning to drink alcohol may be inappropriate for people who have been lifelong abstainers.
-There is no evidence that abstainers who begin drinking will lower their risk of any disease.
+●Beginning to drink alcohol may be inappropriate for people who have been lifelong abstainers.
+There is no evidence that lifelong abstainers who begin drinking in middle or older age will lower their risk of any disease.

-- The diseases that may be prevented by moderate drinking (eg, coronary heart disease and ischemic stroke) are most prevalent in older adults, men, and people with CHD risk factors (eg, hypertension, hypercholesterolemia, smoking, diabetes mellitus).
-For these groups, moderate alcohol use may substantially reduce the risk of dying.
+●The diseases that may be prevented by moderate drinking (eg, coronary heart disease and ischemic stroke) are most prevalent in older adults, men, and people with CHD risk factors (eg, hypertension, hypercholesterolemia, smoking, diabetes mellitus).
+For these groups, moderate alcohol use may reduce their risk of these conditions.

 Consuming less than one drink daily appears to be safe (that is, if not done before or while operating a car or heavy equipment), although even that level of drinking can be dangerous for some people (see next section).